-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, such as light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments) ✓ Non-routine dental care ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Fees charged for care by your immediate relatives or members of your household $\checkmark$ Full-time nursing care in your home $\checkmark$ Home-delivered meals $\checkmark$ Homemaker services include basic household assistance, such as light housekeeping or light meal preparation. ✓ Naturopath services (uses natural or alternative treatments) $\checkmark$ Non-routine dental care ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ Private room in a hospital Covered only when medically necessary.